 Translation: celebrating transience

-How the Japanese do it: Wabi essentially means “simplicity” and sabi “the beauty of age and wear,” Billie Cohen wrote for AFAR—in other words accepting and celebrating imperfection and transience.
+How the Japanese do it: Wabi essentially means “simplicity,” and sabi “the beauty of age and wear.”
+Taken together, the idea is to accept and celebrate imperfection and transience.

-How to practice it yourself: Russell refers to wabi sabi as a “tool to reset ourselves.”
-While we can’t control external factors that exert stress on us, we can take a moment to rest and recharge.
-In Japan, that can take the form of forest bathing, so take a walk among your nearest trees or in another kind of natural beauty and take a look around.
-As Cohen writes, “Observing the changes of the natural world—growth as well as decay—is another way to tune into wabi sabi.”
+How to practice it yourself: While we can’t control external factors that exert stress on us, we can take a moment to rest and recharge.
+In Japan, that can take the form of forest bathing: a walk among your nearest trees or in another kind of natural setting.
+Stop and look around—observing the changes of the natural world offers a way to tune into wabi sabi.